Thomas Hamilton, 2nd Earl of Haddington1

 Henrietta de Coligny1

-Henrietta de Coligny was the daughter of Gaspard II de Coligny, Comte de Coligny and Charlotte de Laval.1 A contract for the marriage of Henrietta de Coligny and Thomas Hamilton, 3rd Earl of Haddington was signed on 13 May 1643.1 She married, secondly, Gaspard de Champagne, Comte de la Suze after 1645.1 She and Gaspard de Champagne, Comte de la Suze were divorced on 9 August 1661.1 She died on 10 March 1673 at Paris, France, without issue.1
+Henrietta de Coligny was born in 1617.3 A contract for the marriage of Henrietta de Coligny and Thomas Hamilton, 3rd Earl of Haddington was signed on 13 May 1643.1 She married, secondly, Gaspard de Champagne, Comte de la Suze after 1645.1 She and Gaspard de Champagne, Comte de la Suze were divorced on 9 August 1661.1 She died on 10 March 1673 at Paris, FranceG, without issue.1

-As a result of her marriage, Henrietta de Coligny was styled as Countess of Haddington on 13 May 1643.
 From 13 May 1643, her married name became Hamilton.
+After her marriage, Henrietta de Coligny was styled as Countess of Haddington on 13 May 1643.
 From after 1645, her married name became de Champagne.1

 Citations